electerious/use-ackee/README.md

 ## Usage

 Import and call `use-ackee` in a component responsible for the routing or inside your routes.
-Make use that only one `use-ackee` hook is actively rendered to avoid redundant records.
+Make sure that only one `use-ackee` hook is actively rendered to avoid redundant records.

 ```js
 useAckee('/current/path', {